sonrisa07/train-with-datasets/README.md

 - [rich](https://github.com/Textualize/rich) - a Python library for rich text and beautiful formatting in the terminal
   - `pip install rich`

-Simultaneously, every dataset needs to be downloaded if you plan to use it.
+Simultaneously, every dataset needs to be downloaded Automatically after the code is run if you plan to use it.
 Please ensure you can get online.

 ### ⛏️ Installing
 After installing related dependencies, you simply have to clone this repository locally.